dirkgroenen/mopidy-mopify/README.md

 sudo pip install Mopidy-Mopify
 ```

-After installing Mopify you can enable it by adding the following options to your Mopidy config file:
+After installing Mopify you can enable it by adding the following options to your Mopidy config file (optional):
 ```
 [mopify]
 enabled = true